theconsoler/TRACEFORGE_DFIR-TOOLKIT/README.md

 Phase 3 marks the transformation of TRACE FORGE from a design prototype into a fully functional DFIR toolkit capable of producing verified forensic outputs through a unified, reliable interface.

 ---

+## 📊 Phase 3 Deliverables
+- Completed functional implementation of all core modules
+- Added metadata hashing and reporting capability
+- Conducted structured test validation for each module
+- Created unified CLI integration and documentation

+---

 ## 🧩 Next Steps
-- Phase 4 – Optimization, plugin integration, and automation
+- Phase 4 – Optimization, plugin integration, and logging automation
+- Phase 5 – Performance evaluation and research publication

 ---

 ## 📜 License
 MIT License — free to use, modify, and distribute with attribution.